doomlab/shiny-server/MOTE Blogdown/content/etaf.md

 # Example

 A health psychologist recorded the number of close inter-personal attachments of 45-year-olds who were in excellent, fair, or poor health.
 People in the Excellent Health group had 4, 3, 2, and 3 close attachments; people in the Fair Health group had 3, 5, and 8 close attachments; and people in the Poor Health group had 3, 1, 0, and 2 close attachments.
-The data is included at [GitHub](https://github.com/doomlab/shiny-server/tree/master/MOTE/examples).
+The data are available on [GitHub](https://github.com/doomlab/shiny-server/tree/master/MOTE/examples).
 Example output from JASP, SPSS, and SAS are shown below.

 **JASP**
 ![One-Way ANOVA JASP](https://raw.githubusercontent.com/doomlab/shiny-server/master/MOTE/examples/bn%201%20ANOVA%20JASP.png)